 The Foundation periodically receives contributions in a form other than cash or investments.
 The Foundation recognizes a contributed asset at its estimated fair value at the date of gift, provided that the value of the asset and its estimated useful life meets the Foundation's capitalization policy.
-In 2017 and 2016, in-kind support also includes donated media space having an estimated fair value of \$2,750,000 and \$2,700,000, respectively.
+In 2018 and 2017, in-kind support includes donated media space having an estimated fair value of \$2,700,000 and \$2,750,000, respectively.
 The Foundation estimates the fair value of donated media space based on available information about the amounts of cash typically paid by buyers for similar media space, standard discounts given for similarly placed media, the media type and placement and other considerations.
+In 2018, in-kind support also includes \$15,200 of donated supplies and services related to a fundraising event that has been offset by costs of direct benefits to donors.

-Donated use of facilities is reported as a contribution and as an expense at the estimated fair value of similar space for rent under similar conditions.
-Donated supplies are recorded as a contribution at the date of gift and as an expense when the donated items are placed into service or distributed.
-For the years ended December 31, 2017 and 2016, rent expense was \$0 and \$2,880 and donated materials of \$0 and \$3,123, respectively.
 The Foundation benefited from personal services provided by a substantial number of volunteers.
 Those volunteers have donated significant amounts of time and services in the Foundation's fundraising and public relations campaigns, management and administration.
 However, the majority of the contributed services do not meet the criteria for recognition in the accompanying financial statements.
 Under GAAP, the Foundation must recognize contributed services if (a) the services create or enhance nonfinancial assets or (b) the services would have been purchased if not provided by contribution, require specialized skills, and are provided by individuals possessing those skills.
-For the years ended December 31, 2017 and 2016, donated services with an estimated fair value of \$0 and \$7,500, respectively, met those criteria and are included in in-kind contributions in the statements of activities.
-Those services consisted of accounting services (included in management and general expenses).